Learning Graph ARMA Processes from Time-Vertex Spectra: Related Work

 The methods in \cite{Natheneal-Graph-Stationarity}, \cite{Natheneal-Joint-Stationarity} estimate the joint power spectral density (JPSD) of graph processes through the joint time-vertex Fourier transform of process realizations.
 While these algorithms use nonparametric representations, in several other works stationary graph processes have been defined via parametric models.
-The concept of AR (autoregressive) and ARMA (autoregressive moving average) processes traditionally used in the modeling of time-series data has been extended to graph domains in the recent studies \cite{IsufiLPL19, Marques-Stationarity, MeiM17}.
+The concept of AR and ARMA processes traditionally used in the modeling of time-series data has been extended to graph domains in the recent studies \cite{IsufiLPL19, Marques-Stationarity, MeiM17}.
 In classical signal processing theory, the computation of ARMA process models for time-series data requires the solution of a nonlinear equation system.
 Although various techniques exist in the classical literature such as approximations using Durbin's method or PSD factorization solutions via modified Yule-Walker equations \cite{hayes96}, it is not straightforward to adapt these methods to graph domains due to the presence of the vertex dimension in addition to the time dimension.
-The computation of an ARMA model is a highly nonlinear and nonconvex problem in graph domains, to which approximate solutions have been proposed in the previous studies \cite{IsufiLPL19, Marques-Stationarity}.
+The computation of an ARMA model is a nonlinear and nonconvex problem in graph domains, to which approximate solutions have been proposed in the previous studies \cite{IsufiLPL19, Marques-Stationarity}.

 Our work essentially differs from these previous approaches in that it aims to learn parametric ARMA graph process models by explicitly matching the process parameters to the joint time-vertex spectrum of the process.
-We note that, unlike our work, the algorithm in \cite{Natheneal-Joint-Stationarity} uses a nonparametric process model that does not exploit any other information than joint stationarity; the method in \cite{IsufiLPL19} estimates model parameters directly from the observations of the process at different time instants without using the information of the joint time-vertex spectrum; and the scope of \cite{Marques-Stationarity} is limited to vertex stationarity and does not cover joint time-vertex stationarity.
+As for the theoretical contributions, the study in \cite{MeiM17} presents an analysis of the estimation error of the algorithm therein and reports similar convergence rates to ours; however, their analysis addresses AR process models instead of ARMA.
+Lastly, a preliminary version of our study has been presented in \cite{GuneyiCV21}.
+The current paper builds on \cite{GuneyiCV21} by significantly extending the experimental results and including a detailed theoretical analysis.